-Remember, faculty do not get paid for directing seniors theses.
+Remember, faculty do not get paid for directing senior theses.
 Therefore, it is vital to approach someone with whom you have an existing relationship in a timely manner to demonstrate that you are serious about the project.
-Most departments also have guidelines about how many students any one faculty member should supervise, as well as policies about how to manage bachelor essay proposals.
+Most departments also have guidelines about how many students faculty members should supervise, as well as policies about how to manage bachelor essay proposals.
 In all cases, the Honors College supports these departmental standards.

-The workflow below is designed to give you a workflow process to help you compartmentalize things.
+The directions below are designed to give you a workflow process to help you compartmentalize things.

-4. Complete the individual enrollment form for the BE.
-This form contains instructions for the supporting information that must be submitted with your application.
-You must attach a completed syllabus with specific learning outcomes and the student must provide a degree audit.
-Only faculty have access to this form, so you will fill it out with your advisor.
+3. Complete the individual enrollment form for the BE.
+Your advisor must complete this step for you; only faculty have access to this form on the CofC internal HUB.
+It contains instructions for the supporting information that must be submitted with your application.
+You must attach a completed syllabus with specific learning outcomes.

-5. The deadline for individual enrollment courses is usually about three weeks into the semester.
-So if you were signing up a student to begin the BE in the fall, you would need to have everything done by the end of the first week in September.
+4. The deadline for individual enrollment courses is usually about three weeks into the semester.
+If you were signing up a student to begin the BE in the fall, for example, you would need to have everything done by the end of the first week in September.

 5. You and your advisor will need to set up a regular schedule of meetings in order to monitor progress.
 What this schedule looks like will depend on your discipline and the nature of the project.

 6. ADDENDUM: off-campus projects.
 Many students use research they have done off-campus (at MUSC, for example) as their BE project.
 If you are in this situation, the registration process is slightly different.
 You may work with a non-CofC faculty member, but you must identify a CofC faculty member in the same field to physically sign you up for the 6 credits of senior thesis.
 This requires you to do a bit of triangulation between your two advisors.
 The “on-site” advisor is actually leading your project and doing the grading, but the “CofC” advisor has to help you complete the paperwork and enter the grades for you.